 Variables are horizontally staggered using an Arakawa C grid.
 Vertically, the atmosphere is divided by 23 terrain-following sigma coordinate layers between the surface and the 100 hPa pressure level.
-About 15 layers are below 2 km height.
+About 15 layers are within the first 2 km of the atmosphere.
 The thickness of the lowest layer is about 35 m.
 No vertical downscaling is used to derive surface concentrations from the first model level.